profile picture

 East Asian Philosophy in Anime and Film

-An examination into the cultural, aesthetic, and philosophical themes present in popular anime today.
+A critical essay that will examine the cultural, aesthetic, and philosophical themes present in popular anime today.
 How does one watch anime in a meaningful and productive way?
 An overview of Zen, Daoist, and Wabi-Sabi philosophy in anime and film such as Ping Pong the Animation, Akira, Neon Genesis Evangelion, Spirited Away, and others.

 Languages I know